(For Bloomberg fair value curves, see CFVL <GO>)

 Aug.
 11 (Bloomberg) -- Brent crude traded near its lowest level in nine months amid speculation that U.S. air strikes in Iraq diminished the threat to oil supplies posed by insurgents.
 West Texas Intermediate was little changed.

-Futures lost as much as 0.3 percent in London.
+Futures fell 0.2 percent in London.
 U.S. jets and drone aircraft hit Islamic State fighters in multiple attacks intended to protect American personnel and prevent a massacre of ethnic and religious minorities in northern Iraq.
 Iraqi Prime Minister Nouri al-Maliki deployed troops and tanks on the streets of Baghdad as he resists U.S. President Barack Obama’s push for a more inclusive government.

-Brent for September settlement slipped 21 cents, or 0.2 percent, to $104.81 a barrel on the ICE Futures Europe exchange at 9:39 a.m.
+Brent for September settlement fell 18 cents to $104.84 a barrel on the ICE Futures Europe exchange at 1:48 p.m.
 London time.
 The contract closed at $104.59 on Aug.
 6, the lowest level since November 2013.
-The volume of all futures traded was 36 percent below the 100-day average for the time of day.
-WTI, the U.S. benchmark crude, traded at a discount of $7.04 to Brent, compared with $7.37 on Aug.
+The volume of all futures traded was 39 percent below the 100-day average for the time of day.
+WTI, the U.S. benchmark crude, traded at a discount of $7.12 to Brent on ICE, compared with $7.37 on Aug.
 8.

-WTI for September delivery rose as much as 42 cents to $98.07 a barrel in electronic trading on the New York Mercantile Exchange and was at $97.77 as of 9:39 a.m. in London.
+WTI for September was little changed at $97.75 a barrel in electronic trading on the New York Mercantile Exchange.
 Prices, which closed at a six-month low of $96.92 on Aug.
 6, are down 0.7 percent this year.

-The U.S. conducted new air strikes against Islamic State militants in Iraq yesterday, destroying several armed trucks and a mortar position held by militants, the U.S. Central Command in Tampa, Florida, said in a statement.
+Air strikes targeting militants in northern Iraq destroyed several armed trucks and a mortar position held by militants yesterday, the U.S. Central Command in Tampa, Florida, said in a statement.

 “Despite the fact that there are several ongoing geopolitical conflicts, oil prices have remained significantly lower than they should be,” Hong Sung Ki, an analyst at Samsung Futures Inc. in Seoul, said by phone.
 “WTI prices will show a continuous rise up to $100.”